International Council on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH)

-- ICH guidelines on quality, safety and efficacy as the main criteria for approving and authorising new medicines;
+- guidelines on quality, safety and efficacy as the main criteria for authorising new medicines and monitoring their safety;

 - electronic standards for the transfer of regulatory information;

 - the common technical document (CTD), a common format for quality, safety and efficacy information;

-- the medical dictionary for adverse event reporting and coding of clinical trial data (MedDRA), which comprises of standardised medical terms to facilitate sharing of regulatory information internationally for human medicines.
+- the medical dictionary for adverse event reporting and coding of clinical trial data (MedDRA), which comprises standardised medical terms to facilitate sharing of regulatory information internationally for human medicines.

 EMA acts as technical coordinator for ICH activities and plays a key role in EU contributions to ICH topics are developed and communicated in a timely manner.
 European experts nominated by the CHMP participate in the expert working groups that draft the guidelines, and can act as chair or rapporteur responsible for leading the group's work.

 Once an ICH guideline has been finalised, the CHMP is responsible for implementing it as a European guideline.
 All harmonised guidelines are published on the EMA website on Scientific guidelines: ICH guidelines.

 The Agency also sits on the management board for the Medical Dictionary for Regulatory Activities (MedDRA).

 EMA is supporting ICH's pilot regional stakeholder engagement approach for the moderinsation of its good clinical practice guidance (ICH E6(R3)), by facilitating the obtaining of the relevant input in Europe via its Patients' and Consumers' (PCWP) and Healthcare Professionals' (HCPWP) Working Parties.
 The feedback gathered via EMA in Europe, along with